one-step-beyond/tei-standoff/README.md

-# schema
-Schema for the TEI document containing standoff markup
+Our proposal includes a notation for a TEI standoff markup, transformation from inline to standoff markup and visualization of the standoff document.